Padmika/Nector/README.md

 This is a mashup between Hector (https://github.com/hector-client/hector) and the CassandraService class of (https://github.com/usergrid)

 The best C# driver for Cassandra thrift interface is Aquiles (https://aquiles.codeplex.com/).
-It has a lot of features (like connection pooling, endpoint manager) which is currently lacking in Achilles.
+It has a lot of features (like connection pooling, endpoint manager) which is currently lacking in Nector.
 (Hopefully will be added in future :)).
-However if you are like me  and hate dealing with delegates then Achilles will be a nice compromise for you.
+However if you are like me  and hate dealing with delegates then Nector will be a nice compromise for you.

 ## Motivation,
 This is the first step of a journey where I'm hoping to port Usergrid (https://github.com/usergrid) which is a pretty awesome BaaS (Backend as a Service) to .Net (or at least die trying).